microsoft/azure-health-data-services-workshop/Challenge-08 - DICOM service/Readme.md

 You can follow the instructions given in this [Extended Query Tag Overview article](https://docs.microsoft.com/azure/healthcare-apis/dicom/dicom-extended-query-tags-overview) to manage query tags.

 ## What does success look like for Challenge-08?
-+ Provisoning and configuring DICOM service for ingestion and storage of DICOM studies
++ Provison and configure DICOM service for ingestion and storage of DICOM studies.
-+ Use DICOM service to upload, search, and retrieve DICOM studies
++ Use DICOM service to upload, search, and retrieve DICOM studies.
-+ Check changes log (Change Feed)
++ Check changes log (Change Feed).
-+ Add/remove additional query tags
++ Add/remove additional query tags.

 ## Next Steps